Complement Factor I antibody | 052.11.3 (3R/8)

 Mouse anti Human Complement Factor I antibody, clone 3R/8 blocks function of complement factor I.

 Removal of Sodium Azide is recommended prior to use in functional assays.
-The use of EQU003 is recommended for this purpose.

 - Target Species

 - Purified IgG prepared by affinity chromatography on Protein A

 - Borate buffered saline

 - Approx. Protein Concentrations

 - Please see label for concentration

 - Store at +4oC or at -20oC if preferred.

 Storage in frost-free freezers is not recommended.